mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 participate in overload resolution if the provided unit has a different scaling factor than the current one.

+Please refer to the [Safe quantity numerical value getters] chapter for more details on this subject.

 ## Typed quantities (safer mode)

 Simple mode is all about and just about units.
 In case we care about a specific quantity type,